adamedx/autographps/docs/WALKTHROUGH.md

 #### The `$LASTGRAPHITEMS variable

-As with any PowerShell cmdlet that returns a value, the `Get-GraphItem` and `Get-GraphhChildItem` cmdlets can be assigned to a variable for use with other commands or simply to allow you to dump properties of objects and their child objects:
+As with any PowerShell cmdlet that returns a value, the `Get-GraphItem` and `Get-GraphChildItem` cmdlets can be assigned to a variable for use with other commands or simply to allow you to dump properties of objects and their child objects:

 ```powershell
 $mycontacts = gls me/contacts